carpentries/instructor-training/_episodes/01-welcome.md

-We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is the first step in becoming a certified Carpentries instructor.
+We will **not** be going over Data Carpentry, Library Carpentry, or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises), This workshop is a significant requirement for becoming a certified Carpentries instructor.
-The follow-up steps for certification will require that you dig into the workshop content yourself.
+The additional steps for certification will require that you dig into the workshop content yourself.
 We'll talk about that more tomorrow afternoon.

 We also do not how to develop lessons in specific detail.
 Many of the ideas we present can be applied to lesson development, and we will briefly touch on a method